irinaverse/IrinaScience/README.md

 Extraordinary stuff in "Robot feelings".

-Why does the Alphabet of Life has 4 Letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".
+Why does the Alphabet of Life has 4 letters and 200 billion parameters?, looking for answers in "The Alphabet of Life".